Innovation Is A Phenomenon, Not A Strategy

 Plan → Champion → Implement → Monitor (again)

 Keeping an eye on your business horizon.
-Constantly monitor your company, the competition, your industry, and related industries.
+Continually monitor your company, the competition, your industry, and related industries.
 Consumer insights, trend reports, industry overseas.
 All this is your raw data.

 When you notice a change, problem or opportunity, you should put it in perspective of what it means to you.

-Using the objectives defined above, pick existing solutions or generate new ideas to meet the objectives.
+Using the objectives defined above, pick existing solutions or generate new ideas to meet the goals.

 Decide On Solution